sarahpeacock28/100-days-of-code/log.md

 It would also be good to add extra options to Google Forms.
 Possibly a project where a Google Form once used creates an email, calendar event and adds to a Google Sheet.

 Also - what can Javascript do for a Google Site?

+Learnt about https://jsfiddle.net/ for testing javascript in webspace when not using Google Development Env

+Learnt about Git Hub - push commands and pull commands for using different versions of code on device and having version control